Full Cosmetic Product Safety Assessment

 How does the process work?

-- Access to secure Portal
+- Access to secure portal

 - After purchase, you will gain access to our secure portal where you can complete the intake.

-- Complete Intake
+- Complete intake

-- Send Samples
+- Send samples

 - Laboratory tests

-- We performlaboratory tests.
+- We perform laboratory tests.

 - Safety Assessment

-- EU CPNP notification and documentation delivery
+- EU CPNP Notification and Documentation Submission

-- Product Formulation: A complete list of ingredients, including concentrations and INCI names.
+- Product formulation: A complete list of ingredients, including concentrations and INCI names.

 - Instructions for use: How the product is used by consumers.